cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/driver.md

     driver->>driver: post-process solutions
     driver->>autopilot: participate with the best solution
-    autopilot->>driver: request to reveal details about the settlement,<br>in case this solver won autopilot->>driver: request to publish the settlement,<br>in case this solver won driver->>driver: publish the settlement
+    autopilot->>driver: request to reveal details about the settlement,<br>in case this solver won autopilot->>driver: request to execute the settlement,<br>in case this solver won driver->>driver: execute the settlement
 ```

 Splitting the driver from the matching engine is just a design decision to keep the barrier of entry for new solvers low.